 Negative.
-This is a common myth, but dogs can see in more than just black and white.
+This is a common myth, but dogs have way more color perception than just black and white.
 Dog eyesight captures blue, yellow, any combination of the two, and shades of gray.

 Evolution, that’s why.
 Dogs are built for hunting and seeking out prey.
 That’s why their eyes have high sensitivity to motion at a distance — a whopping 10 to 20 times greater than humans.
 Their hunting background also means that their vision is suited for the hours just before sunrise and after sunset.
 Not only that, but dogs have a wider peripheral vision than humans.